Buffalo, New York: Colleges and universities

 Founded by Millard Fillmore, the University at Buffalo (UB) is one of the State University of New York's two flagship universities and the state's largest public university.
 A Research I university, over 32,000 undergraduate, graduate and professional students attend its thirteen schools and colleges.
 Two of UB's three campuses (the South and Downtown Campuses) are in the city, but most university functions take place at the large North Campus in Amherst.
 In 2020, U.S. News & World Report ranked UB the 34th-best public university and 88th in national universities.
 Buffalo State College, founded as a normal school, is one of SUNY's thirteen comprehensive colleges.
-The city's four-year private institutions include Canisius College, Medaille College and D'Youville University.
+The city's four-year private institutions include Canisius University, D'Youville University, Trocaire College, and Villa Maria College.
 SUNY Erie, the county's two-year public higher-education institution, and the for-profit Bryant & Stratton College have small downtown campuses.